Starting to Work

 > Commit with a descriptive message and create a PR.

-🌿 Beyond the Three Modes: Advanced Options
+🌿 Beyond the Permission Modes: Advanced Options

 dontAsk mode